-The other is that beginning to drink at an early age results from early personality characteristics.
+The other is that beginning to drink at an early age results from early personality traits.
 For example, from thrill-seeking.
 By studying pre-schoolers, psychologists have been able to predict those who would later have alcohol-related problems.
 This was years before they ever tasted alcohol.

 Researchers examined the link between age at first drink and specific behaviors.
 They were the following.